 We may use or disclose your protected health information, as necessary, to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 You may contact our Privacy Officer to request that these materials not be sent to you.

-Other Permitted and Required Uses and Disclosures That May Be Made Without Your Authorization or Opportunity to Agree or Object
+Other Permitted and Required Uses and Disclosures That May Be Made Without Your Authorization or Opportunity to

 We may use or disclose your protected health information in the following situations without your authorization or providing you the opportunity to agree or object.
 These situations include:

 Required By Law: We may use or disclose your protected health information to the extent that the use or disclosure is required by international, federal, state, or local law.
 The use or disclosure will be made in compliance with the law and will be limited to the relevant requirements of the law.

 To Avert a Serious Threat to Health or Safety: We may use and disclose Protected Health Information when necessary to prevent a serious threat to your health or safety or to the health or safety of others.
 But we will only disclose the information to someone who may be able to help prevent the threat.

 Business Associates: We may disclose Protected Health Information to our business associates who perform functions on our behalf or provide us with services if the Protected Health Information is necessary for those functions or services.
 For example, we may use another company to do our billing, or to provide transcription or consulting services for us.
 All of our business associates are obligated, under contract with us, to protect the privacy and ensure the security of your Protected Health Information.
 Business

 associates will receive, create, maintain, or disclose protected health information only after there is a written contract with terms that require that the business associates ppropriately safeguard your information.